Inauthentic Item Complaints on Amazon: What Sellers Must Know

 5. Submit the Appeal and Track Your Case

-Keep copies of all correspondence and follow up if Amazon requests additional proof.
+Keep copies of all correspondence, and follow up when Amazon asks for additional documentation.

 REAL CASE INSIGHT